jrisi256/learn/learn_R/r_startup_library.md

-# R Start-up, Renvirons, Rprofiles, and Library Paths
+# Renvirons, Rprofiles, and Libraries

 ## Renvirons